 After implementing this WordPress security header, we’re confident your site is now safe against XSS attacks.
 But XSS isn’t the only vulnerability to worry about.
 Your website resides in a digital realm where it’s exposed to a deluge of risks such as hacks and malware infections.

 You need to take ample security measures to block hack attempts and keep your website protected.
 Install MalCare to get all-round protection for your WordPress site.
 It will scan and monitor your website regularly.
-It also offers a firewall to defend your website against malicious ip addresses.
+It also offers a firewall that will block malicious IP addresses.
 With MalCare installed, you can rest assured that your website is secured.
 You can check our guide on how to secure your WordPress site.

 Protect your WordPress website with MalCare!